 At American Home Water and Air, we’ve been providing residential water treatment systems since 1985.
-We have hundreds of five-star reviews from long-term clients that have been happy with our services, including water softener system installation and maintenance.
+We have hundreds of five-star reviews from long-term clients that have been happy with our services, including water softener system maintenance and installation.

 Phoenix has some of the hardest water in America, which necessitates a quality, durable water softener system.

 If you’re in the Phoenix area, we hope you’ll give us a call or pay us a visit to learn more about how we can help you select, install, and maintain the best water softener system for you.
 We also provide water softening services in Peoria, Glendale, Sun City, and surrounding areas.

 Trust only American Home Water and Air for all your water softener, water heater, AC repair and installation needs in Phoenix, AZ.

 Found this useful?
 Check out 4 Reasons You May Need A Water Pressure Regulator Valve or Air Conditioner vs. Heat Pump: Understanding The Difference for more useful plumbing and HVAC information.

 Frequently Asked Questions